Keeping You PrEP’ed

 When taken as prescribed, PrEP reduces the risk of getting HIV from sex by about 99% and the risk of getting HIV from injection drug use by at least 74% .
 PrEP is just one way to prevent HIV, along with talking about your status with your partners, getting tested regularly, and consistently using condoms and lube.
 PrEP does not prevent pregnancy or other STIs.

-• Have one or more sexual or injection partners who are living with HIV
+• Have a partner who is living with HIV

 • Have a recent STI diagnosis